gkr09/Canon-CAPT/README.md

 ## Installing CAPT Drivers

- Download the __eopkgs__ in the release section.
+ Download both __eopkgs__ in the release section.
 Install them with the --ignore-file-conflicts flag.
  →i.e, in the directory containing the package,run __sudo eopkg it --ignore-file-conflicts *.eopkg__

 ***OR***